YZ1GO/L.EIC023_LBAW_PRJ/README.md

 ```

 ### A.2.
 Database population

-> Only a sample of the database population script may be included here, e.g. the first 10 lines.
-The full script must be available in the repository.

 ```sql
 insert into Users (username, name, email, password, is_active) values ('hbrellin0', 'Hamil Brellin', 'hbrellin0@xrea.com', '$2a$04$ztD37YYYeiilaMhYwKIVTOWxr1lAud.fe5Ko5jcQdqEMC.oBP.l2O', true);